top of page

 16 February 2019

-On the first day of the 2019 operating season, engineer Rick Musser backed #89 out of the enginehouse for the last time as a Strasburg Rail Road employee: At the end of the next week he would retire after more than 30 years with the company.
+On the first day of the 2019 operating season, engineer Rick Musser backed No. 89 out of the enginehouse for the last time as a Strasburg Rail Road employee: At the end of the next week he would retire after more than 30 years with the company.
 To mark the occasion, his 20-something son, Ryan, served as his fireman.

-Reading & Northern fireman Chuck Trusdell
+R. & N. fireman Chuck Trusdell

-north of Reading, Pa.
+No. 425 north of Reading, Pa.

 13 October 2018